alan-turing-institute/tric-dt/README.md

-# Innovation and Impact Hub (TRIC-DT)
+# Turing Research and Innovation Cluster in Digital Twins (TRIC-DT)

-Welcome to the the repository for the Innovation and Impact Hub (Turing Research and Innovation Cluster in Digital Twins).
+Welcome to the the repository for the Turing Research and Innovation Cluster in Digital Twins.

 ![An illustration of a digital twin for a city.](./assets/images/digital-twin.jpg)

 This repository is for sharing and developing community resources and activities.
-For information about the TRIC-DT and the Innovation and Impact Hub see the [about section below](#about-ℹ️).

 ## Repository Contents 📚